 However, we know that Augustus was very cautious throughout his lifetime with certain terms such as king or Emperor.
 He would have impeded Agrippa from dedicating the temple directly to himself.
 The fact that the dynastic gods of his Giulio-Claudian family were present ( Mars, Venus, and also the God Julius for Julius Caesar) would have been sufficient in itself to demonstrate it.

 On a side note, the statue of Venus was famous at the time for her earrings which they designed by cutting in half a pearl that Cleopatra didn’t swallow after betting Marc Antony that she could spend 10 million sesterces on one meal.

-According to the Oxford Archeological Guide by Amanda Claridge the Arval Brethren in 59 AD would meet here.
-The Arval Brethen was a college of 12 priests who made regular vows for the well-being of the imperial family.
+According to the Oxford Archeological Guide by Amanda Claridge, the Arval Brethren in 59 AD would meet here.
+The Arval Brethren was a college of 12 priests who made regular vows for the well-being of the imperial family.
 They would meet under the porch of the Pantheon instead of the porch of the Temple of Imperial Harmony in the Roman Forum.

 Hadrian the Man